Louise Jopling: Later life

 Joseph Jopling died in 1884 and Louise married lawyer George W. Rowe in 1887 continuing to use Jopling's name professionally.
 She established her own school of painting for women and, also in 1887, wrote several pieces on the subject of art teaching.
 She championed the right of female art students to work directly from live models as the Royal Academy only allowed its female students to observe male models "carefully draped" in 1893, and her friend Whistler distributed the prizes at her school.

-Louise Jopling was a long-term supporter of the National Union of Women's Suffrage, and active in feminist causes.
+Louise Jopling was a long-term supporter of the National Union of Women's Suffrage Societies, and active in feminist causes.
 She served as a vice-president of the Healthy and Artistic Dress Union, a short-lived organization promoting dress reform during the 1890s and early 1900s.
 She published a book of art instruction, and an autobiography, Twenty Years of My Life.
 She also wrote some poetry and journalism.